CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/sozialer_mietwohnraum/index.en.md

 You can find an overview with floor plans, room sizes and rent levels further down on this page.
 <br><br>
 <b>Important note:</b>
-The flats are NOT part of the dormitory for young people and any person, regardless of age or situation in life, can apply for these flats if they can present a housing entitlement certificate.
+Unlike the adjacent new-build residential home, people of all ages and in all circumstances can move in here if they can present a housing entitlement certificate.
 For more information on who is eligible to live in socially subsidised rental housing, see <a href="https://www.heidelberg.de/hd/-/Verfahrensbeschreibung/;vbid1038">here</a>.

-Progress room occupancy:
+Progress occupancy:
 <div class="progress-wrapperEinzug">
   <progress class="progress is-large is-primary" value="0" max="20"></progress>
   <p class="progress-value has-text-white" style="--progressing: 5;">0</p>